rackerlabs/technical-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

 This collection of known issues and solutions for the adop utility can help database administrators when they have these or similar issues.

+Use the Feedback tab to make any comments or ask questions.